 The call for Low-Rise Non-Residential wood demonstration buildings is open from September 10, 2018 to December 3, 2018.
 Please refer to the Applicant’s Guide and Application form [56 kb Word, 330 kb PDF] for more details.

 GCWood will announce a call for Timber Bridges at a later date.

 How does the GCWood Program differ from the previous Tall Wood Building Demonstration Initiative (TWBDI)?

 The TWBDI was effective in advancing tall wood projects (i.e., those greater than 10 storeys) and in supporting the current code change process to allow tall wood buildings.
 It was delivered with modest funding over four years, from 2013–2017.

 The GCWood Program is much larger and broader in scope.
-It has nearly 10 times the budget for demonstration projects, and its mandate expands the use of wood beyond high-rise buildings to include hybrid buildings, low-rise commercial buildings, and timber bridges.
+It has nearly 10 times the budget for demonstration projects, and its mandate expands the use of wood beyond high-rise buildings to include hybrid buildings, low-rise non-residential wood buildings, and timber bridges.
 This is in addition to supporting code changes and advanced training and education for designers, builders and architects.

 What lessons from the TWBDI have informed the GCWood Program?

 The TWBDI identified several impediments to the broad commercial and regulatory uptake of wood for non-traditional construction applications.
 The GCWood Program is designed to tackle these impediments.
 For example:

 - Lack of regulatory acceptance of wood use in high-rise buildings.
 There is a need to invest in revising Canadian building codes to allow for the design and construction of tall wood buildings.